 - New Hope House, in partnership with St. Bartholomew’s Episcopal Church (Atlanta), has received a capital grant of $36,500 to purchase a new van and construct a carport for its storage.
 This vehicle will be crucial in supporting the 40 people currently under death sentence in Georgia through monthly visitation as well as liaising with their families and legal teams.

 - St. Mary & St. Martha of Bethany (Buford) has received a capital grant of $22,200 to start Growing Community Together (GCT), a new agriculture-based ministry.
 GCT will provide an opportunity to utilize more than 30 acres as a sustainable urban farm which will directly assist those struggling with food insecurity in Hall County.
-This grant was made possible through funds raised in the 2021 Hunger Walk Run.
+This grant was made possible through funds generously donated via the 2021 Hunger Walk Run event.

 - Wonderful Days Preschool at St. James Episcopal Church (Marietta) has received a capacity-building grant of $10,500 to develop a long-term sustainable fundraising program to support its tuition-free preschool for low-income families, including transportation for the students.